CMASCenter/pcluster-cmaq/README.md

 ```

-## Copy a preinstall script to the S3 bucket (may be able to install all software and input data on spinup)
+## Alternatively, a preinstall script can be used to copy data from the S3 bucket (may be able to install all software and input data on spinup)
 ## This example is for the 12km SE domain (not implemented for CONUS domain yet).

 ```